 • 08/17/2025: Congratulations to Dr. Bangde Liu for completing his PhD defense.
 (LinkedIn)

-• 08/15/2025: We have been awarded a new NSF grant “OpenMSG: a cloud-based multiscale modeling toolkit for heterogeneous materials and structures”, in collaboration with Dr. Wenbin Yu at Purdue.
+• 08/15/2025: We have been awarded a $600,000 NSF grant “OpenMSG: a cloud-based multiscale modeling toolkit for heterogeneous materials and structures”, in collaboration with Dr. Wenbin Yu at Purdue.
 (LinkedIn)

 • 06/01/2025: Congratulations to my PhD student, Bangde Liu, on his work for developing a new design tool for advanced tow-steered composites.
 This work resulted in a journal paper “Design tool for tow-steered composite laminates in Abaqus and MSC.
 Patran/Nastran” published in Advances in Engineering Software.
 (LinkedIn)